 There are three different types of pressure gauges on the market.
-Each has their own set of advantages and disadvantages, although certain types are in more widespread use than others.
+Each has its own set of advantages and disadvantages, although certain types are in more widespread use than others.

-These stick type gauges are what most people think of when they imagine a tyre pressure gauge.
+These stick-type gauges are what most people think of when they imagine a tyre pressure gauge.
 Place the inlet on your tyre, and a stick slides out.
-Like a ruler, it measures the pressure in your tyre.
-These are cheap to produce and readily available, but have a limited span and are somewhat inaccurate.
+Like a ruler, it measures the pressure in your tire.
+These are cheap to produce and readily available but have a limited span and are somewhat inaccurate.

 As the most modern and powerful gauges on the market, these are often our first choice.
-They use a compact, single-line LCD display, much like that of a calculator.
+They use a compact, single-line LCD display, much like a calculator.
 The pressure is calculated by a digital sensor, which provides a higher level of accuracy than mechanical sensors.
-These gauges are often a little bulkier and require batteries, but they are our number one choice.
+These gauges are often bulkier and require batteries, but they are our number one choice.

-In this roundup, we’ll be taking a look at the 5 best digital tyre pressure gauges on the market.
-We’ll show you our top picks to find out what they have to offer.
-After, we’ll help you decide which one is right for your needs.
+In this roundup, we’ll look at the 9 best digital tire pressure gauges on the market.
+We’ll show you our top picks to find out what they offer.
+Afterwards, we’ll help you decide which is right for your needs.

-What You Need to Know About Tyre Pressure
+What You Need to Know About Mountain Bike Tire Pressures

-A common misconception is that you simply throw a little air in your tyres, give em a squeeze, and ride off.
-If you fill them too much, or too litte, your ride quality can be negatively impacted.
+A common misconception is that you simply throw a little air in your tire, give them a squeeze, and ride off.
+If you fill them too much or too little, your ride quality can be negatively impacted.
 Additionally, your pressure will change throughout the day, depending on how you’re using your bike.